code-warrior/assignment-2--databases--cs-365--fall-2020/README.md

 * Expose any XML attribute to the front end using CSS’s [`content`](https://developer.mozilla.org/en-US/docs/Web/CSS/content) property and [`attr()`](https://developer.mozilla.org/en-US/docs/Web/CSS/attr) function.
 DONE

 ### JSON
 * Validate your JSON directly in your editor and/or at [jslint.com](http://jslint.com/).
+JSON: good.

 ## ❖・Due・❖
 Sunday, 8 November 2020, at 10:00 PM.